httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Usage with Encryption

-Digest fields may expose details of encrypted payload when the checksum is computed on the unencrypted data.

 The checksum of an encrypted payload can change between different messages depending on the encryption algorithm used; in those cases its value could not be used to provide a proof of integrity "at rest" unless the whole (e.g. encoded) content is persisted.